 About the Photographers

-Idalia Photography is a team of husband and wife wedding photographers serving NJ, NY, PA, and beyond.
+Idalia Photography is a team of wedding photographers serving NJ, NY, PA, and beyond.
 We specialize in romantic, timeless, and classic weddings.
 Are you planning a wedding?
 Click here to view our wedding portfolio or contact us for availability and pricing.
 Happy wedding planning!